A Dynamic Matching Framework for Faster Child Adoptions: II Weakly Fair and Patience-Free Mechanisms

 \subsubsection{Home Penalized Deferred Acceptance}

-Here, we introduce our first mechanism with PAE as our motivation.
-It is a simple modification of sequential Deferred Acceptance (DA) that incorporates previous placements and homes' decisions to reject those placements into present match decisions. \\~\
+Here, we introduce our first mechanism.
+It is a modification of sequential Deferred Acceptance (DA) that incorporates previous placements and homes' decisions to reject those placements into present match decisions. \\~\

-We modify the counterexample from Theorem 1 to we illustrate how this mechanism would operate.
-We extend the horizon for this example to $T = 3$ and remove the arrival of $h_2$, but everything else remains the same.

-The black, solid line indicates that the matchmaker placed $c_1$ with $h_1$ in $t = 1$ and that $a_h^1 = 1$.
-In this case, the game concludes.
-Consider instead a case where $a_h^1 = 0$, and the black dashed line indicates that the placement was rejected.

-The matchmaker does not place $h$ with $c_2$ immediately.
-Why? $h$'s preferences are truncated at $t = 2$ because, as in the counterexample, $V_h^2(c_2) > V_h^1(c_1)$.
-Home Penalized Deferred Acceptance (HPDA) notes this and, knowing that allowing such a match would induce $h$ to have dynamic incentives toward patience, instead penalizes $h$ with a one-period delay.
-Since $V_h^3(c_2) = 1 = V_h^1(c_1)$, HPDA can place $h$ with $c_2$ rather than penalizing at $t = 3$.
-Given that the alternative is no placement, $h$ should accept with $a_h^3 = 1$.
-Thus, HPDA leaves $h$ indifferent between accepting the first placement and waiting for a later placement.
-The next result shows that this insight applies to any environment.